 The speaker begins this stanza with another “When” statement.
 This time he is comparing his own situation to that of a “committed linnet.”
-A “linnet” is a type of bird which is in this metaphor confined, just as the speaker is.
-He declares that he can sing more shrilly, or louder, than the bird can.
+A “linnet” is a type of bird that is in this metaphor confined, just as the speaker is.
+He declares that he can sing more shrilly, or louder, than the birds can.
 The speaker sings with purpose as well.
 His words will be tied directly to the “glories of [his] King.”
 He speaks of his “Mercy” and “Majesty” in these lines.

 The song he sings, praising the king, (something which has just recently helped to land him in prison) allows him a freedom which is greater than that of the “Englargéd Winds” which cause a “Flood.”

 Nor Iron bars a Cage;

 That for an Hermitage.

 If I have freedom in my Love,

 Angels alone that soar above,